parisba/Starter-Kit-City-Builder/README.md

 <p align="center"><img src="icon.png"/></p>

-# Starter Kit City Builder
+# C# Starter Kit City Builder

-This package includes a basic template for a 3D city builder in Godot 4.1.1.stable.official.
+This package includes a basic template for a 3D city builder programrmed in C# using Godot 4.1.1.stable.official.

 Includes features like;

 - Building and removing structures
 - Smooth camera controls
 - Dynamic MeshLibrary creation
 - Saving/loading
 - Sprites and 3D Models _(CC0 licensed)_

+This C# version is written by [@parisba](https://twitter.com/parisba) from [Secret Lab](https://secretlab.games) and [Yarn Spinner](https://yarnspinner.dev), with help from [Mars Buttfield-Addison](https://themartianlife.com), [Tim Nugent](https://twitter.com/the_mcjones), and [Jon Manning](https://twitter.com/desplesda).

+It's entirely based on [Kenney's version](https://github.com/KenneyNL/Starter-Kit-3D-Platformer), updated to use C#.
+It's currently just a quick port, but I'll clean it up over the coming weeks.

+We're currently writing a book on [building games in Godot with C#, sign-up for updates here](http://secretlab.games/books/godot).

 ### Screenshot